tobias-weiss-ai-xr/opendesk-edu/docs/debugging.md

 - An ingress for `http://minio-console.<your_domain>` is configured. and set the log level for components to "Debug".

+**Note**: When enabling debug and running upgrades you must manually delete all jobs before the upgrade.
+As with debug we keep the jobs and some job fields are immutable it could otherwise lead into an upgrade failure.

 **Note:** All containers should write their log output to STDOUT, if you find (valuable) logs inside a container, please let us know!

 # Adding containers to a pod for debugging purposes